Espionage Act of 1917: 21st century

 In 2001, retired Army Reserve Colonel George Trofimoff, the most senior U.S. military officer to be indicted under the Act, was convicted of conducting espionage for the Soviets in the 1970s–1990s.

 Kenneth Wayne Ford Jr. was indicted under for allegedly having a box of documents in his house after he left NSA employment around 2004.
 He was sentenced to six years in prison in 2006.

 In 2005, Pentagon Iran expert Lawrence Franklin and AIPAC lobbyists Steve Rosen and Keith Weissman were indicted under the Act.
 Franklin pleaded guilty to conspiracy to disclose national defense information to the lobbyists and an Israeli government official.
 Franklin was sentenced to more than 12 years in prison, but the sentence was later reduced to 10 months of home confinement.

 Under the Obama and first Trump administrations, at least eight Espionage Act prosecutions were related not to traditional espionage but either withholding information or communicating with members of the press.
 Out of a total of eleven prosecutions under the Espionage Act against government officials accused of providing classified information to the press, seven have occurred since Obama took office.
 "Leaks related to national security can put people at risk", he said at a news conference in 2013.
 "They can put men and women in uniform that I've sent into the battlefield at risk.
 I don't think the American people would expect me, as commander in chief, not to be concerned about information that might compromise their missions or might get them killed."
+National security and human rights attorney Jesselyn Radack -- who has represented the majority of people charged under the Espionage Act -- argued that her clients were whistleblowers, not spies, and were being targeted over public interest disclosures to the press that are protected under the First Amendment.